Wedding: Islamic customs

 A wedding is typically a happy time for families to celebrate.
 In the Middle East, there are colorful, cultural variations from place to place.

-Two male witnesses who are the members of the family in most cases are required for Nikah.
+Two witnesses are required for Nikah.
 According to the Quran, in a married Muslim couple, both husband and wife act as each other's protector and comforter and therefore only meant "for each other".

 All Muslim marriages have to be declared publicly and are never to be undertaken in secret.
 For many Muslims, it is the ceremony that counts as the actual wedding alongside a confirmation of that wedding in a registry office according to fiqh.
 In Islam a wedding is also viewed as a legal contract particularly in Islamic jurisprudences.
 However, most Muslim cultures separate both the institutions of the mosque and marriage; no religious official is necessary, but very often an Imam presides and performs the ceremony, he may deliver a short sermon.
 Celebrations may differ from country to country depending on their culture but the main ceremony is followed by a Walima (the marriage banquet).

 In Islam, polygyny is allowed with certain religious restrictions.
 Despite that, an overwhelming majority of Muslims traditionally practice monogamy.

 It is forbidden in Islam for parents or anyone else: to force, coerce, or trick either man or woman into a marriage that is contrary to the individual will of any one of the couples.
 It is also necessary for all marriages to commence with the best of intentions.